ajaquith/markerbench/content/posts/web-services.md

 ---
 title: Web Services Confusion
+authors:
-author: arj
+ - arj
 date: 2005-04-21 00:47:59 -0400
 tags:
   - security
   - humor
   - applications
 aliases:
   - /blog/2005/04/21/Web-Services-Confusion/
 ---
 [Scobleizer](http://radio.weblogs.com/0001011/) points out that the WS ReliableMessaging specification has been submitted to OASIS.

 With all due respect to the incredibly bright folks at the WS-I, I find the world of web services standards to be rather confusing.
 In addition to this new spec, we also have the WS-I Basic Profile (the initial version 1.0, plus the New and Improved!!! version that features "security"), WS-Federation (apparently a substitute for a perfectly good, and elegant, solution called the Liberty Alliance), WS-Transfer, WS-Conversation, WS-Security, and about a dozen others that I can't remember.
 About the only thing that's missing is the WS-LittleLessConversation specification, which (as I understand it) will feature hashed messages using secret, random salts that will ensure that nobody can talk to anybody else.